Cleaning & Organizing

 This kitchen staple is a great food to store in the freezer, especially if you don’t think you’ll use it all by the sell-by date.
 The original packaging should protect it from freezer burn, but store the butter in a freezer bag if you don’t plan on using it in the immediate future.
 (This will also protect it from smelly foods.)
 Don’t miss these simple storage tricks to keep frozen foods fresh.

 Pancakes’ delicious DNA lasts slightly longer in a refrigerator than it does in your mouth.
-Solve that by first freezing buttermilk in ice trays, and then place them in some sort of resealable Tupperware device.
+Solve that by first freezing buttermilk in ice trays, and then place them in some sort of resealable food storage container.
 The resulting cow cubes will last for up to three months!

 Carbs do indeed like the cold.
 Sliced sandwich bread can last over three months within the ole ice box while a baguette can maintain for a month, and subsequently be returned to its former Gallic glory via dousing it with a wee bit of water before it hits the oven.
 Vive la France!

 Are you both a snack enthusiast and a fan of buying in bulk?
 Do the latter and have no worry about the sell buy date of the former once you pile your Lay’s and Roll Gold goods into our freezing friend.
 Not only does the chill double their sell-by date, but the cold actually adds to their crispy content.
 Just remember to vacuum your couch cushions when you’re done.

 These addictive little guacamole makers aren’t cheap.
 Freeze your financial addiction to “alligator pears” by, well, freezing them.
 Cut the fruit in half, peel, then quickly place your hors d’oeuvres ornament within the fridge’s bristly basement for best/future results.
 Don’t fall for these myths about frozen food everyone needs to stop believing.

 Corn on the cob